conrad-mukai/sim21/README.md

 configuration file.
 The optional `quiet` and `rfile` arguments are generally useful for testing.
 The `ngame` option specifies the number of games played before the simulation is reset.
 The total number of games played is `nsim * ngame`.
-Finally `sformat` how the resulting statistics are displayed.
+Finally `sformat` specifies how the resulting statistics are displayed.
 The `normal` setting displays results normalized by number of games or number of hands.
 The `raw` settings displays raw counts.

 ## Configuration